 First of all, a one-month-old baby is way too young to digest carrots or any other vegetable (or even rice cereal).
 He is very likely to become constipated and get tummy pain from it.

-Secondly, have a look at your baby’s hand.
+Now, to put things in perspective – have a look at your baby’s hand.
 His fist size is the same as the size of his stomach.
 He can’t eat very much without getting full.
-At the same time babies grow increadibly quickly during their first 3 months of living, so to develop properly they really need to eat frequently.
+At the same time, babies grow incredibly quickly during their first 3 months of living, so to develop properly they really need to eat frequently.

-Third, breast milk and formula are optimized to give the baby the best possible nutrition to thrive.
+Breast milk and formula are optimized to give the baby the best possible nutrition to thrive.
 Anything else is less beneficial for the baby in the beginning.
+Don’t be tempted to add something filling to it, because it will be bad for your baby!

 I know it can be very tough in the beginning with a baby that doesn’t get full and wants to eat all the time, but it is normal and it passes.
 Try to endure!

-Here are two links to tips to help you as a new mom sleep better and how to organise the bottle-feeding at night to make it as simple as possible:
+Here are two links to tips to help you as a new mom sleep better and how to organize the bottle-feeding at night to make it as simple as possible:

 Hang in there!